 What counts as "a procedure that needs the pause"

-The umbrella is broader than people expect.
-The pause applies to anything where your protective airway reflexes will be diminished — not just to "real surgery."
+The umbrella is wider than most patients expect.
+The pause applies to anything that will dial down your protective airway reflexes — not just to what feels like "real surgery."

 What does not require the GLP-1 hold: local anesthesia without sedation.
 A skin biopsy under lidocaine, a routine dermatology excision, a cataract block, most dental fillings — your stomach isn't the issue because your airway reflexes stay online.
 Confirm with the proceduralist; don't assume.

 The genuinely hard category is emergency surgery.
-If you're going to the OR for an appendix or a fracture and you took your weekly Wegovy 36 hours ago, do not delay the surgery.
+If you're going to the OR for an appendix or a fracture and you took your weekly Wegovy 36 hours ago, don't delay the surgery.
 Tell the anesthesia team.
-They will use full-stomach precautions — rapid-sequence induction, cricoid pressure as judged, gastric ultrasound, sometimes a nasogastric tube before induction.
+They'll use full-stomach precautions — rapid-sequence induction, cricoid pressure as judged, gastric ultrasound, sometimes a nasogastric tube before induction.
 The risk math on a delayed appendectomy is worse than the aspiration risk on a properly managed full-stomach induction.

 The brand-by-market reality

-If your reader is in the US and stays there, "Wegovy and Zepbound" covers most of the conversation.
-The moment a friend, parent, or patient is filling a pen overseas, the brand names diverge in ways that confuse pre-op questionnaires.
-Use this to map.
+If you're in the US and staying put, "Wegovy and Zepbound" covers most of the conversation.
+The moment a friend, a parent, or a patient is filling a pen overseas, the brand names splinter in ways that trip up pre-op questionnaires.
+Here's the map.

 Western markets: